ibm-cloud-docs/app-configuration/ac-iam-policies.md

 ![Access to an environment across instances](images/rbac-env.png "Console screenshot"){: caption="Figure 1." caption-side="bottom"}

-To enable access to environments across instances, the user must atleast have Reader level privileges to the {{sitedata.keyword.appconfig_short}} instances in the account.
+To enable access to environments across instances, the user must atleast have Reader level privileges to the {{site.data.keyword.appconfig_short}} instances in the account.
 {: note}

 ## Granting access to a specific environment in an instance